chdalski/ckad/exercises/b_pods/README.md

 ## Task 12

-Try to apply the following pod definition and see why it failes.
+Try to apply the following pod definition and see why it fails.

 ```yaml
 apiVersion: v1